SRA-VJTI/Pixels_Seminar/1_cpp_basics/README.md

 // Following function that takes two parameters 'x' and 'y'
-// as input and returns max of two input numbers int max(int x, int y)//max function made with return type int and parameters int x and int y {
+// as input and returns max of two input numbers int max(int x, int y) // max function made with return type int and parameters int x and int y {
 	if (x > y)
 		return x;